- Career path and life lessons

-We bundled the interview of Els, together with those of more than 30 CFOs in a book, titled “Zo maak je carrière in finance”, “Comment faire carrière dans la finance?” and “So machen Sie Karriere im Finanzbereich”.
+We bundled Ann's interview, together with those of more than 30 CFOs in a book, entitled “Zo maak je carrière in finance”, “Comment faire carrière dans la finance?” and “So machen Sie Karriere im Finanzbereich”.
 It is published by Acco and for sale in Belgium, the Netherlands and Germany.

 Are you intrigued?
 Get your own copy.
 Take your time to read, get inspired, and use it to reflect on your ambitions and your personal development plan.
 More info here.